Armored Heart: L'Odeur de l'Amour

 “Well, I promised to settle your nerves, didn’t I?
 Stick one end in your mouth.”

 Lanri squinted.
 She tried to drill into the bovine priestess with all of the skepticism and doubt she could manage.
-“What is it?” she asked.
+“What is it?”
+She asked.

 “Right now, I’m more nervous about this than–”

 The priestess snatched the little roll from Lanri’s finger with a sigh, and a roll of her eyes.
-“Follows a Heartwarden around, but is scared of some herbs, remarkable,” she mumbled as she stuck one end in her own mouth, whispered “allumez”, and inhaled just as a little flame appeared on one end.
+“Follows a Heartwarden around, but is scared of some herbs, remarkable,” she mumbled as she stuck one end in her own mouth, whispered “allumez,” and inhaled just as a little flame appeared on one end.

 “Oh, you smoke it!”
 Lanri said, and the priestess nodded, holding her breath as she offered the little roll back to her.
 “You could have just said that, you know,” Lanri huffed as she took it.
 “You promise it’s not poison?
 Seeker’ll probably kill you if it is.”

 The priestess nodded, and drew a little circle in the air as she spoke yet another spell.
 “Serment.”
 The word came out with a cough and a lot of smoke, but when it faded from her ear, the circle remained.
 That was a hugely important gesture, Lanri knew, and yet this priestess was doing it while sitting on the ground, smoking something.
-“I, Mirabelle Rivas, Daughter of Plenty, swear to my lord Huin that the material I am offering to Lanri Vattens is not poisonous, and can safely be smoked or ingested in the quantities I am holding.”
+“I, Mirabelle Rivas, Daughter of Plenty, swear to my lord Hayer that the material I am offering to Lanri Vattens is not poisonous, and can safely be smoked or ingested in the quantities I am holding.”
 The little circle flashed, then disappeared.

 “You swore an oath… for that?”
 Lanri was honestly grateful, though.
 She knew how important oaths were, and now she’d been reminded of Mirabelle’s name.